-The latest volume from Edge Hill University Press (EHU Press) will be launched on 19 August at Edinburgh International Book Festival.
+The latest volume from Edge Hill University Press (EHU Press) was launched on 19 August at Edinburgh International Book Festival.

 Edited by Edge Hill academics Professor Robert Sheppard and Dr James Byrne, Atlantic Drift publishes 24 poets from the UK, Ireland, USA and Canada in partnership with Arc Publications.